mitmath/1806/summaries.md

 Applied this process to the 2×2 matrix from the notebook, expanding the vector x=(3,4)=2x₁+x₂.
 Then, for example, A⁻¹ or A¹⁰⁰ or A⁻¹⁰⁰ acting on x just becomes λ⁻¹ or λ¹⁰⁰ or λ⁻¹⁰⁰ multiplying each eigenvector.
 We can see that, for example, A¹⁰⁰x is approximately parallel to x₂ (the eigenvector with the biggest |λ|), and that Aⁿx blows up as n⟶+∞ and vanishes as n⟶-∞.
 Matrix powers turn out to be incredibly useful, so we will spend more time on this in subsequent lectures.

-**Further reading:** Strang, sections 6.1 and 6.2; video [lecture 21](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-21-eigenvalues-and-eigenvectors/) and [lecture 22](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-22-diagonalization-and-powers-of-a/)
+**Further reading:** Strang, section 6.1 and video [lecture 21](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-21-eigenvalues-and-eigenvectors/)

 ## Optional Exam 2 Reviews (Thursday and Friday)